 For starters, the altitude bearings.
-Most cheap Dobsonians use plastic circles less than ten inches across, pivoting on nylon pads, which produces mostly-smooth motions.
-However, add a heavy eyepiece to the top of the scope and you’ll suddenly find it drooping over, unless you either have springs (in the case of the Orion XT and Apertura DT Dobsonians) or magnetic counterweights (which will produce the opposite problem when you remove the heavy eyepiece).
+Most cheap Dobsonians use plastic circles less than ten inches across, pivoting on nylon pads, which produce mostly smooth motions.
+But if you put a heavy eyepiece on top of the scope, it will fall over unless it has springs (like the Orion XT and Apertura DT Dobsonians) or magnetic counterweights, which will cause the opposite problem when the heavy eyepiece is taken off.
 The only other solution is to lock up the altitude axis, which results in sticky, jerky, and stiff motions with the telescope.
-The Zhumell Dobsonians attempt to work around this problem with ball bearings that slide up and down the telescope tube to adjust for different eyepieces, but they have limited travel, and you’re left with the same drooping/swinging problem unless you either lock up the altitude motions or constantly shift the bearings back and forth when you swap eyepieces.
+The Zhumell Dobsonians attempt to work around this problem with ball bearings that slide up and down the telescope tube to adjust for different eyepieces.
+But they have limited travel, and you’re left with the same drooping/swinging problem unless you either lock up the altitude motions or constantly shift the bearings back and forth when you swap eyepieces.

 For azimuth, the scope uses a fairly typical melamine-on-Teflon arrangement that works well, though it can be a little jerky when pointing the telescope near the zenith (straight up).

 The FirstLight Dobsonian mount also has large cutouts in the base that function as handles.